 Who is Michael Young?

-I’m a retired former software developer who now has a lot of time on my hands.
-I live up in the mountains of northern New Mexico in a small town almost at the Colorado border.
-One of things I’ve always liked to do is watch movies.
-Movies, for me, are a wonderful way to tell stories using a combination of visual and auditory cues, in a two-hour package that is just the right amount of time.
-The challenge of a movie is to present a story in as convincing a manner as possible, but with enough complexity to keep your interest.
-Movies should always be measured against that standard.
+I’m a retired former software developer who is now trying to live the good life.
+I used to live up in the mountains of northern New Mexico in a small town almost at the Colorado border.
+Recently, to be nearer to family, we moved to the western slopes of Colorado.
+Regardless of where I live, one of things I’ve always liked to do is watch movies.
+Movies, for me, are a wonderful way to absorb stories in a two-hour package that is just the right amount of time.
+The challenge of a movie is to present a story in as convincing a manner as possible with enough complexity to keep my interest.
+That is the basic standard I use to evaluate a movie.

 Why Oscar Movies?

 The world produces something like 8000 movies every year and no-one can watch them all.
 So we all must have some kind of filtering mechanism.
 I’ve chosen the movies nominated for Oscars every year.
 There’s about forty of them, so that is a doable number at a rate of about one a week.
 And while there is no guarantee the Academy will nominate only the better movies of the year, most of them are pretty good.
 You could certainly get a worse list of movies and getting a better one is pretty hard.

 So Why Write Reviews?